renatols-jf/spboot-chassi/README.md

 - `allowContextCorrelationIdUpdate`: Defaults to `true`.
 Governs whether a `correlationId` can be updated after the context has been initialized.

+- `monitoringRequestDurationRanges`: Defaults to `new double[]{200, 500, 1000, 2000, 5000, 10000}`.
+  Govern the default `Histogram` buckets for request duration in milliseconds.

+- `exportRequestDurationMetricByType`: Defaults to `true`.
+Governs whether `Histogram` metrics for request duration will be tagged with timer types.

+- `healthTimeWindowDuration`: Defaults to 5 minutes.
+Governs the maximum age of requests to be used in health calculations.

 ## TODO config: export attached fields in their own
 ## TODO config: application health as median instead of worst